weewx/weewx/docs_src/custom/database.md

 #### Removing a type {#remove-archive-type}

 In a similar manner, the tool can remove any unneeded types from an existing database.
-For example, suppose you are using the `schemas.wview` schema, but you're pretty sure you're not going to need to store soil moisture.
+For example, suppose you are using the `weewx.schemas.wview` schema, but you're pretty sure you're not going to need to store soil moisture.
 You can drop the unnecessary types this way: